 WHAT TO DO

-Whether you choose to audit your website yourself or would rather utilise our Website Audit services, here are some questions to ask:
+Whether you choose to audit your website yourself or would rather utilise our Website Audit Health Check, here are some questions to ask:

 - Can consumers find your website in the crowded online space?
 Are you ranking for your relevant keywords?

 - Is your site mobile-friendly (responsive)?
 How does it look across all devices?
-Remember that the majority of people now access your website from platforms other than a computer.
+Remember that most people now access your website from platforms other than a computer.

 - How does your site appear from the perspective of a first-time visitor?
 And a repeat customer?